WHAT YOU NEED TO KNOW

 Note: GMRS in the US is a whole different beast, with higher-powered mobile radios, repeaters, and license requirements.
 These are not legal for use in Canada.
 Only radios that comply with Radio Standards Specification RSS-210 for License-Exempt Devices are allowed.

-Satellite phones and internet hotspots are cool, but very expensive, both in terms of hardware and for monthly access plans (other than single-use beacons, you’re not going to find anything that DOESN’T require a recurring plan), so we’ll leave that out for now.
+Satellite phones and internet hotspots are cool but very expensive, both in terms of hardware and for monthly access plans (other than single-use beacons, you’re not going to find anything that DOESN’T require a recurring plan), so we’ll leave that out for now.

 Personal Locator Beacons are single-use devices with no subscription fee; you buy one, register it, and then just hit the SOS button if you’re ever in trouble.
 Not a bad idea to carry one in the bush, but not the most flexible option.

 Many people now choose to carry satellite messaging devices.
 The most well-known names in this field are InReach and Spot, along with other relative newcomers such as ZOLEO and BivvyStick.
+Some models allow you to send messages and receive messages directly on the device; others require a smartphone app for anything beyond SOS and “check-in” messages.
+Some are built into GPS navigation devices with a map screen, while others are strictly for two-way messaging.

 People like to praise ham radio for backcountry “emergency” use because of the ability to use repeaters to extend your range, but there are lots of areas of BC that are out of range of those repeaters, and even if you can hit one, it still relies on someone listening at the other end.
-Satellite messengers are the ultimate in backcountry safety, allowing you to send a message or summon help at the push of a button from almost anywhere in the world.
+Satellite communicators are the ultimate in backcountry safety, allowing you to send a message or summon help at the push of a button from almost anywhere in the world.

 BACKCOUNTRY RADIO: THE BEST OF BOTH WORLDS